-VGT is aware of its corporate social respons bility.
-For this reason, OGE has already been running its apprentice training facility in the Altenessen district of Essen for just under 80 years.
+VGT is aware of its corporate social responsibility.
+For this reason, OGE has already been running its apprentice training facility in the Altenessen district of Essen for 80 years.
 Every year, this facility trains young people in technical occupations.
 Commerical apprenticeships are offered at the company's three locations in Essen.
 This offering is supplemented by apprenticeships for young people in technical occupations at seven sites throughout Germany.
-At the end of 2018, the company ermployed a total of 75 technical and commercial apprentices.
+At the end of 2019, the company ermployed a total of 85 technical and commercial apprentices.

 The VGT Group attaches great importance to the subject of integration.
-In 2016, OGE took on an additional four apprentices from Syria and Iran.
-In 2017, another two apprenticeships were created for young refugees so a total of six young male refugees were serving apprenticeships in technical occupations in 2018.
-Further recruitments are planned for 2019.
+In 2016, OGE provided four additional technical apprenticeships for refugees from Syria and Iran.
+In both 2017 and 2019, another two apprenticeships were created in order to continue to support this programme and operate it over the long term.

-Through the annual "Last Few Cents Campaign", the VGT Group and its employees support numerous charity projects, for example in 2018 the Lebensdurst-Ich and BUNTER KREIS societies in the Aachen region, the Schließfach café in Essen and the Wichtelfarm - Wir helfen Kindern e.
-V., a society helping children in need and their families.
+Through the annual "Last Few Cents Campaign", the VGT Group and its employees support numerous charity projects, for example in 2019, the Last Wish Ambulance project of the Arbeiter-Samariter-Bund, the Essener Elterninitiative zur Unterstützung krebskranker Kinder e.
+V. as well as the association Alt-arm-allein from Kaiserslautern.
 The "Last Few Cents Campaign" has been running since 2007.
 Roughly half of the workforce has joined in and donates the net cent amounts from their monthly salaries to charitable causes.
-These cents are collected and topped up by the company at the end of the year.
-Some $\in$ 50,000 in donations was raised in the last five years.
+Since 2019, the employees' net monthly salaries can be rounded down not only to full euros, but also to five or 10 euros, and then donated.
+These cents and euros are collected and topped up by the company at the end of the year.
+Some \in 75,000 in donations has been raised since 2010.
 It helps organisations from different areas to continue their work and makes wide-ranging social engagement possible.